cea-hpc/modules/doc/source/module.rst

  :envvar:`MODULES_IMPLICIT_REQUIREMENT` is in turn superseded by the ``--not-req`` option that applies to a :mfcmd:`module` command in a modulefile.

  .. only:: html

+    .. versionadded:: 4.7

+.. envvar:: MODULES_LIST_OUTPUT

+ A colon separated list of the elements to report in addition to module names on :subcmd:`list` sub-command regular output mode.

+ Accepted elements that can be set in value list are:

+ * ``header``: sentence to introduce the list of loaded modules or to state that no modules are loaded currently.
+ * ``idx``: index position of each loaded module.
+ * ``key``: legend appended at the end of the output to explain it.
+ * ``sym``: symbolic versions associated with loaded modules.
+ * ``tag``: tags associated with loaded modules.

+ The order of the elements in the list does not matter.
+Module names are the only content reported when *LIST* is set to an empty value.

+ :subcmd:`list` sub-command regular output content is defined in the following order of preference: :option:`--output`/:option:`-o` command line switches, then :envvar:`MODULES_LIST_OUTPUT` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
+Which means :envvar:`MODULES_LIST_OUTPUT` overrides default configuration and :option:`--output`/:option:`-o` command line switches override every other ways to configure regular output content.

+ .. only:: html

+    .. versionadded:: 4.7

+.. envvar:: MODULES_LIST_TERSE_OUTPUT

+ A colon separated list of the elements to report in addition to module names on :subcmd:`list` sub-command terse output mode.

+ See :envvar:`MODULES_LIST_OUTPUT` to get the accepted elements that can be set in value list.

+ The order of the elements in the list does not matter.
+Module names are the only content reported when *LIST* is set to an empty value.

+ :subcmd:`list` sub-command regular output content is defined in the following order of preference: :option:`--output`/:option:`-o` command line switches, then :envvar:`MODULES_LIST_TERSE_OUTPUT` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
+Which means :envvar:`MODULES_LIST_TERSE_OUTPUT` overrides default configuration and :option:`--output`/:option:`-o` command line switches override every other ways to configure regular output content.

+ .. only:: html